Built-in Queueing System

 Concurrency Limit

-When you start a browser session, it first checks if you're within your allotted concurrency limit.
+When you start a browser session, the system checks if you are within your concurrency limit.
 If you are, the browser starts immediately.
-This is the fastest path and ensures optimal performance for your requests.

 Queueing

-Once you surpass your concurrency limit, new requests are placed in a queue rather than being rejected immediately.
-This allows your requests to wait for an available slot without losing the work.
-The system will process queued requests in order as browser slots become available.
+Once you exceed your concurrency limit, new requests enter a queue instead of being rejected.
+The system processes queued requests in order as browser slots become available.

 Request Rejection

-If your queue becomes full (you've exceeded your allotted queueing slots, which is the same as your concurrency), new requests will be rejected with an appropriate error message.
-This prevents system overload and ensures that existing requests can complete successfully.
+If your queue is full, new requests are rejected with an error message.
+This prevents system overload and allows existing requests to complete.

 Why Proper Browser Cleanup Matters